JvanKatwijk/qt-dab/README.md

  * the button labeled *favourites* controls  whether the list of services from the currently selected channel of the list of favourites is shown,
- * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of services seen at the most recent scan.
+ * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of services seen at the most recent scan.;
+ * the bottom line shows the transmitter name from which the data is received.

 (Obviously, the colors of the buttons, as well as the *font*, the *font size* and the *font color* of the service list shown can be set by the user, just click with the right hand mouse button on a button).